 of the Society.
 Notwithstanding the provisions of these Bylaws, Retired

-and Society correspondence and shall be entitled to purchase other Society
+the membership newsletter.
+Retired Members shall receive the membership newsletter and Society correspondence and shall be entitled to purchase other Society

-publications at Active Member prices.
+publications at Individual Member prices.

 4.5 Honorary Life Members.
 Honorary Life Members shall be entitled